Any picture that looks like a push button can be

 will barely see its hard legs covering the opening and providing protection.

 Stone crabs are less common.
-They can grow up to five inches in width,
+They can grow up to five inches in

-their claws are powerful enough to inflict appreciable damage to a human finger.
+and the crab returned to grow another.
+Their claws are powerful enough to inflict appreciable damage to a human finger.

 They do not swim and are found on jetties.
 For information about crabbing,